Radians

 Radians Preferred by Mathematicians

-Because the radian is based on the pure idea of "the radius being laid along the circumference", it often gives simple and natural results when used in mathematics.
+Since a radian is based on the pure idea of "laying the radius along the circumference" it leads to cleaner, more natural results in mathematics.

 Small Angles

-For small angles the values of the sine and tangent functions get close to the value of the angle in radian:
+For small angles the values of sine and tangent are almost equal to the value of the angle in radian:

 x (radians) sin(x) tan(x)